mathml-refresh/mathml-css-proposals/math-script-level-and-math-style-explainer.md

 If the value of `math-style` is 'inline', the math layout on descendants should try to minimize the
 [logical height](https://drafts.csswg.org/css-writing-modes-4/#extent).
-This includes how `font-size` is changed when `math-script-level: auto` as well miscelleanous layout rules described for the `displaystyle` attribute of MathML.
+This includes how `font-size` is changed when `math-script-level` is 'auto' as well miscelleanous layout rules described for the `displaystyle` attribute of MathML.
 If the value of `math-style` is 'display', the math layout should not take such constraints into consideration.